 The camera was equipped with a Helios-89 1.9/30 fixed lens.
 Focusing from 1 m to infinity.
 The distance scale symbols are displayed in the viewfinder field of view.

-The FED-Mikron camera was equipped with a central shutter with continuously variable shutter speeds from 1/30 to 1/800 and B. As you can see, the lens has a very decent aperture.
+The FED-Mikron camera was equipped with a leaf shutter with continuously variable shutter speeds from 1/30 to 1/800 and B. As you can see, the lens has a very decent aperture.
 In combination with a good range of shutter speeds, this makes it possible to take photos in almost any circumstances.

 The camera has an optical parallax viewfinder.
 The viewfinder has a luminous frame for parallax correction when shooting at close range (less than 1.5 m).